Dog Warden Service

 Animal Warden Services will pick up strays.
 If a dog is picked up and it is wearing a collar and tag, and is micro chipped, it is easier to reunite with its owner.
 To report a lost or stray dog please contact Animal Warden Services.
 An emergency service is available on weekdays between 6pm and 9pm for collection/delivery to kennels.
 Should you receive the automated reply because the Dog Warden is unavailable, please leave a short message including your phone number and they will give you a call back as soon as they can.
 For stray dogs that have been collected go to the Found Dogs page.

 We will endeavour to reunite dog and owner as soon as possible.
 However, if this cannot be achieved and the dog has to be kennelled, there will be a charge to cover the kennelling and any veterinary costs, as per.
 If the dog has been picked up more than once there will be higher charge.
+Please be aware of changes to Dog Warden Fees from 1st April 2017 -

 If you believe your dog to have been stolen, please report this directly to the police.